-In these communications, it will fall to school districts to provide transparency where the Legislature did not regarding the impact on their budget and local school levy from various local aids and tax credits built into the state budget.
+In these communications, it will fall to school districts to provide transparency where the legislature did not regarding the impact on their budget and local school levy from various local aids and tax credits built into the state budget.

 Traditionally, the primary direct lever for supporting schools while limiting impact on local property taxpayers in the state budget is the use of general equalization aids, as it is these aids, combined with the local school levy, that determine a district's revenue limit.

 Funding schools that way enables school districts to clearly explain to local taxpayers how much school support is coming from local taxes and how much the state is investing.

-However, in the 2023-25 state budget, the Legislature elected to provide more in the school levy tax credit (\$590 million over the biennium) than in general equalization aids (\$543.3 million), primarily to help blunt the impact of dramatic increases for voucher schools and a portion of the expanded revenue limits.
+However, in the 2023-25 state budget, the legislature elected, to provide more in the school levy tax credit (SLTC)

+(\$590 million over the biennium), than in general equalization aids (\$543.3 million), primarily to help blunt the impact of dramatic increases for voucher schools and a portion of the expanded revenue limits.

 This policy decision is notable in that while equalization aids are used to provide property tax relief to districts with relatively low property wealth, school levy tax credits help a different set of communities with relatively more property wealth.
 In addition, it poses a major communications challenge for school districts.
-It is not part of district budgets, and school boards must determine school levies before information on the school levy tax credit's impact on their local taxpayers is available.
-One helpful aspect of all of this is that more is appropriated for both general aid and school levy tax credit in the second year of the budget than in the first year, which could help offset the impact of the expiration of ESSER and limit increases in local property taxes, especially in 2024-25.
+It is not part of district budgets, and school boards have to determine school levies before information on SLTC impacts on their local taxpayers is available.

+One helpful aspect of all of this is that more is appropriated for both general aid and SLTC in the second year of the budget than in the first year, which could help offset the impact of the expiration of ESSER and limit increases in local property taxes.